 Why Your Home Needs Regular Roof Washing

-Regular cleaning of your home's roof will protect the curb appeal of your property, but there are many other benefits to having the roof washed as often as needed.
+Regular residential roof cleaning will protect the curb appeal of your property, but there are many other benefits to having the roof washed as often as needed.
 Consider a few of those benefits here, and discuss these with a roof washing company or contractor as required:

 - Algae, mold, mildew, and moss are living organisms, and algae in particular feed off a home's shingles, eating the limestone filler found in most roofing tiles.
 Over time, these harmful organisms can cause shingles to become thin and weak so that they fail to insulate your home and eventually fall away from the roof.

 - Algae are also especially prone to growing in the crevices between and under shingles, dislodging those tiles and making them more prone to falling away or getting blown away in a storm.